dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting in 3.0, the ASP.NET Core shared framework does not include EF Core or any EF Core providers.
-In order to use EF Core in an ASP.NET Core 3.0 application, you need to explicitly add package references to the EF Core database providers that your application will use.
+Starting in 3.0, the ASP.NET Core shared framework doesn't include EF Core or any EF Core providers.

 **Why**
-The removal from the ASP.NET Core shared framework enables a NuGet-based acquisition and servicing story for EF Core that works uniformly across all EF Core providers and on all the supported .NET implementations and application types.
+The change enables a NuGet-based acquisition and servicing story for EF Core that works uniformly across all EF Core providers and on all the supported .NET implementations and application types.

-Prior to this change, if your application targetd ASP.NET Core and used SQL Server, acquiring EF Core required one less step.
-But if the application doesn't target ASP.NET Core or uses a different provider, then you needed to learn a different set of steps.
-Also, performing a minor version upgrade of ASP.NET Core on a machine or targeted by an application, would force the upgrade of the EF Core and SQL Server povider version, which isn't recommended without proper testing.
+Prior to this change, if your application targeted ASP.NET Core and used SQL Server, acquiring EF Core required one less step.
+But if the application didn't target ASP.NET Core or used a different provider, you needed to learn a different set of steps.
+Also, performing a version upgrade of ASP.NET Core would always force the upgrade of the EF Core and SQL Server provider version regardless of what version of EF Core you tested your application against.

-Note, Entity Framework Core moving out of the shared framework has no impact on its status as a Microsoft developed, supported, and serviceable library, and it will continue to be covered by the [.NET Core support policy.](https://www.microsoft.com/net/platform/support-policy)
+The change has no impact on EF Core's status as a Microsoft developed, supported, and serviceable library.
+EF Core will continue to be covered by the [.NET Core support policy.](https://www.microsoft.com/net/platform/support-policy)

+**Mitigations**

+To use EF Core in an ASP.NET Core 3.0 application, explicitly add package references to the EF Core database providers that your application will use.
+This is what you do to use EF Core with any type of application.

 ## Entity Framework Core isn't part of the ASP.NET Core shared framework